 - Example: How do Kim Kardashian and Kanye West educate their children?

-Use this worksheet to follow the librarian's process and provided examples to help choose a strong topic.
-Download the worksheet below.
+Use the activity form below to follow the librarian's process and provided examples to help choose a strong topic.

 © 2022 McGovern Library, Dakota Wesleyan University

 Email: email@example.com | Phone: (605) 995-2618 | 1200 W. University Ave, Mitchell, SD 57301